PenguinDaBozo/VSDIATgrind/DAY 2.md

 <img width="209" height="193" alt="image" src="https://github.com/user-attachments/assets/c3088e8e-2bb7-4e0c-9820-3f10c8ddc062" />

-Core (second image): section of the chip where fundamental logic of design is place and is located inside a die Die (third image): small semiconductor material specimen on which the fundamental cirucit is fabricated.
+- Core (second image): section of the chip where fundamental logic of design is place and is located inside a die
+- Die (third image): small semiconductor material specimen on which the fundamental cirucit is fabricated.
 We put multiple die on a wafter to increase its input.

-lets put the netlist inside the core, and boom, the netlist occupies the complete area of the core, so 100%.
+Lets put the netlist inside the core, and boom, the netlist occupies the complete area of the core, so we can say that it is 100% occupied or utilized.

 <img width="225" height="240" alt="image" src="https://github.com/user-attachments/assets/2972311f-e4d6-43d3-a1f6-3b3c4155c8a3" />

 100% utilization is when the whole core area is occupied.
-We can calculate the Utilization factor by (area occupied by netlist)/(total area of the core)
+We can also calculate the **Utilization Factor** by (AREA OCCUPIED BY NETLIST)/(TOTAL AREA OF THE CORE)

-When ulitilzation facotr is 1, you can't add additional cells because the area is fully occupied.
+When utilization factor = 1, you can't add additional cells because the area is fully occupied.
 In practice you should go for 50 - 60% utilization or 0.5 - 0.6 ultitization factor.

+Another important aspect is the aspect ratio, which determines the shape of the die.
+We can calculate this by HEIGHT/WIDTH

-Aspect ratio is height/width.
-Wheenver aspect ratio is 1, its a square shape.
-Other numbers would mean its a rectange.
+Whenever the aspect ratio is 1, it's a square.
+Anything else means a rectange.

 Another example:
 <img width="733" height="443" alt="image" src="https://github.com/user-attachments/assets/52206b86-4e9f-4490-a3f8-5466d835cc9d" />